RimWorld-zh/RimTrans/packages/@rimtrans/core/README.md

 # @rimtrans/core

-The files of RimWorld Core, include Defs and translation files.
+The files of RimWorld Core, include Defs and Languages files.